grampelberg/kty/docs/deployment.md

 ## Bring Your Own Provider

-By default, kuberift provides Github and Google authentication via.
+By default, kty provides Github and Google authentication via. [auth0][auth0].
-[auth0][auth0].
 To get your own setup using auth0, check out their [instructions][auth0-setup].

 You can, alternatively, use your own provider.
 It must support the [device code][device-code] flow and have a URL that has the openid configuration.
-Take a look at the configuration for `kuberift serve` for the required values.
+Take a look at the configuration for `kty serve` for the required values.

 [auth0]: https://auth0.com
 [auth0-setup]: